yuzhaouoe/yuzhaouoe.github.io/_posts/2023-10-19-Outliers, and how to deal with them.md

 published: true
 ---
-This Colab notebook shows how to deal with outliers in Machine Learning tasks.
+An introductory Colab notebook showing how to deal with outliers in simple Machine Learning tasks.

 Your company collected a dataset containing information about investments in commercials via TV, Radio and Newspapers.
 Given the amount of money invested in different advertisement media (TV, Radio, Newspaper) predict sales.